flosfor/pvbs/readme.txt

 Copyright 2022-2023, Jaeyoung Yoon (yoonjy@mit.edu, yjy@snu.ac.kr).

-The use or modification of this software is permitted only upon agreement to cite the developer and the original source code (https://github.com/flosfor/pvbs) within the body of the published work or presentation.
+The use or modification of this software (PVBS) is permitted only upon agreement to cite the developer and the original source code (https://github.com/flosfor/pvbs) within the body of the published work or presentation, wherein PVBS was used.